Soccer-Bolivia beat Messi-less Argentina 2-0 in qualifier

 The big striker had all the time in the world to steady himself and hammer the ball past helpless Argentina goalkeeper Sergio Romero.

-Argentina came into the game more when Sergio Aguero replaced Angel Correa 10 minutes into the second half but they could not get a goal and they are now likely to slip down the South American qualifying table.
+Argentina came into the game more when Sergio Aguero replaced Angel Correa 10 minutes into the second half but they could not get a goal.

-Fourth-placed Colombia and Ecuador, in fifth, play later on Tuesday, while Chile, in sixth, face bottom side Venezuela.
+"We tried to wrestle control of the game from Bolivia (and) the team improved a bit in the second half," said Argentine coach Edgardo Bauza.

+"Bolivia won fair and square," he added.
+"We need to think ahead.
+We are still alive and we want to qualify for the World Cup."
+"We know that this is going to be a battle and we are going to keep fighting."
 (Writing by Andrew Downie; Editing by Toby Davis)